Existence results for quasimonotone elliptic systems with growth up to critical exponents: Preliminaries

 \section{Preliminaries}

-This section presents existence theory for the linear elliptic system and the scalar problem with nonlinear boundary conditions, both available in the existing literature and required for our purposes.
-We also establish Kato's inequality for single equations, showing that the maximum of two subsolutions remains a subsolution and the minimum of two supersolutions remains a supersolution.
-We begin by defining the norm corresponding to our framework, which turns out to be equivalent to the standard $\|\cdot \|_{H^1(\Omega)}$ norm.
+In this section, we state the existence results for scalar equations from \cite{mavinga2025}.
+For completeness, we also establish Kato's inequality for single equations, showing that the maximum of two subsolutions remains a subsolution and the minimum of two supersolutions remains a supersolution.